Gcina Zondi - Chief Executive

 Gcina is the founding Chief Executive and shareholder of Imbewu.
 He has the overall responsibility for the operational, strategic and investment activities of the company.

-He has more than twenty years' experience in the private equity industry, of which six years were spent with Nedbank Capital Private Equity, previously known as BoE Corporate Investment Partners, as a Private Equity Specialist.
+He has more than twenty years' experience in the private equity industry, of which six years were spent with Nedbank Capital Private Equity, previously known as BoE Corporate Investment Partners, as a Private Equity Manager.
 His responsibilities involved sourcing, evaluating, structuring, investing, monitoring and exiting private equity and investment banking transactions, mainly in the Black Economic Empowerment arena.

 Gcina holds Bachelor of Accounting Science and Bachelor of Accounting Science (Honours) degrees from the University of South Africa.
 He is a qualified General Accountant and is an associate of the South African Institute of Chartered Accountants.